ismaelbej/Ethereum-Quick-Start/Ethereum Quick Start.md

 # Ethereum Quick Start

-This document will describe how to create an Ethereum private test network, deploy a contract, and interact with it.
+This document describe how to create an Ethereum private test network, deploy a contract, and interact with it.

 Ethereum has a public main network, and a public test network.
 But we will